Springfield Central railway station: Services

 Springfield Central is served mainly by trains operating to and from Kippa-Ring.
 These trains stop at all stations to Bowen Hills, then run express to Northgate, stopping at Eagle Junction.
 Some afternoon services continue past Petrie to Caboolture instead of Kippa-Ring, and a few continue further to Nambour.
 A few weekday morning services run only to Bowen Hills.
 The 2:09 pm service on Monday to Thursday runs to Doomben, with this time slot on Friday occupied by a Bowen Hills train.
 All weekend services depart from Platform 1.

 During morning on-peak times (6:00–8:30 am, Monday to Friday), city bound services depart every six minutes at best, and during afternoon peak times (3:30–7:00 pm, Monday to Friday), terminating services arrive every 12 minutes at best.
 During off-peak times (except for early on Sunday mornings), services depart at 9-minutes-past and 21-minutes-to the hour, and terminating trains arrive at 24-minutes-past and 6-minutes-to the hour.
 Services take 41 minutes to reach Central, and 1 hour 36 minutes to reach Kippa-Ring.

 Services by platform

 Transport links

-The Westside Bus Company operates four main routes via Springfield Central station using the name Bus Queensland, plus one additional school service each weekday morning.
+The Westside Bus Company operates four bus routes via Springfield Central station using the name Bus Queensland, plus one additional school service each weekday morning.
 All buses depart from Stop A, at the western end of the station.
 The routes are: